osrf/gazebo_tutorials/contrib_code/tutorial.md

 Check to make sure someone else is not currently working on the same feature, before embarking on a project to add something to Gazebo.
-Simply send a quick email to the Gazebo mailing list expressing your interest and idea.
+Simply send a quick email to the Gazebo-classic mailing list expressing your interest and idea.
 Someone will get back to you shortly about your idea.

 # Write Tests

 All code should have a corresponding unit test.
-Gazebo uses [GTest](http://code.google.com/p/googletest) for unit testing.
+Gazebo-classic uses [GTest](http://code.google.com/p/googletest) for unit testing.
 All regression test should be placed in `<gazebo_sources>/test/regresssion/`.

 Before creating a new regressions test file, check the current test files.
 If one closely matches the topic of your new code, simply add a new test